TamNas1/temp/README.md

 [Link to our application](https://assistedapp.herokuapp.com/)

+### Minimum viable product (MVP) ?

+* Our main target market for now are the arab highschools in Israel.
+* The website will have only the languages that are spoken/used for education in Israel.
+* The materials that we will have for now are only about the main subjects. *as English, Arabic, Hebrew, Mathmatics, Chemistry ..

 ### How can we make this scalable?

 * The teachers has the ability to edit the materials, add, upload and more.